 Step One – Figure Out Where Your Money Is Going

 Step Two – Creating a Budget That Works For You

 Step Five – Build Wealth on Any Income

 Step Six – Achieving Your Goals As A Couple

 What has been your biggest challenge in paying off debt?
-Share in the comments below.
-Don’t be shy, your openness is a gift to others.
+Share in the comments below or come start a conversation on Facebook.

 Editor’s Note: This post was originally published in June of 2017.
 It has been completely revamped for accuracy, comprehensiveness, and readability.
 Please enjoy and feel free to share this newly revised content.